-The Quad Test is a second trimester screening (15 weeks to 22 weeks and 6 days) that assesses the risk of a baby being born with Down syndrome, Trisomy 18, or open neural tube defects (ONTDs).
+The Quad Screen is a second trimester screen that assesses the risk of a baby being born with Down syndrome, trisomy 18, and open neural tube defects (ONTDs).
+The risk for Smith-Lemli-Optiz syndrome (SLOS) is reported if the patient is high risk.
+This screen is performed between 15 weeks and 22 weeks, 6 days gestation.

-In this test, the levels of four substances in the serum that are markers of Down syndrome are examined:
+In this test, the levels of four markers in the maternal serum are serum analytes:

 - Alpha-fetoprotein (AFP)